A primer on semiconvex functions in general potential theories: Semiconvex approximation via sup-convolution

-\begin{remark} Property \emph{(iv)} is crucial for the quasi-convex approximation technique described in the Part II on nonlinear potential theoriesdetermined by a subequation $\call F$.
-In particular, property \emph{(iv)} ensures that the supconvolution of an $\call F$-subharmonic function remains $\call F$-subharmonic on a suitably shrunk domain (cf.~\Cref{prop:approx}). \end{remark}
+\begin{remark} Property {(iv)} is crucial for the semiconvex approximation technique described in the Part~\ref{sas} on nonlinear potential theories determined by a subequation $\call F$.
+In particular, property {(iv)} ensures that the sup-convolution of an \Fd subharmonic function remains \Fd subharmonic on a suitably shrunk domain (cf.~\Cref{prop:approx}). \end{remark}

-A finer result on the correspondence between upper contact points and associated upper contact jets of a function $u$ with those of its supconvolutions $u^{\epsilon}$ is the following, which Crandall--Ishii--Lions~\cite{user} call the \emph{magic property} of the supconvolution.
+A finer result on the correspondence between upper contact points and associated upper contact jets of a function $u$ with those of its sup-convolutions $u^{\epsilon}$ is the following, which Crandall--Ishii--Lions~\cite[Lemma~A.5]{user} call \emph{magical properties} of the sup-convolution. \sid{property!magical!of the sup-convolution}